calnix/Yieldcurity/yieldcurity_standard.md

 ## Post-Deployment

-- Consider if this feature/contract needs an audit.
+- Consider if this an audit is required.
     - Have the complexity & code size inform if and who should audit your contracts.
-- Setup monitoring service using (Tenderly)[https://tenderly.co/]; setup in-line with the Incident Response Plan.
+- Setup monitoring service using [Tenderly](https://tenderly.co/); setup in-line with the Incident Response Plan.